-USA Softball NCAA NFHS
+USA Softball NCAA NF NFHS FHS

 Use of Electronic Equipment

 No electronic equipment to include cell phones, pagers, etc. are allowed to be worn or carried on the playing field.
-EFFECT: Disqualification or ejection from the game after a warning 5.9.6 5.9.8 The use of electronic devices by team personnel to transmit or record information pertaining to his/her player or team's performance shall be permitted within the team's dugout/bench area only.
+EFFECT: Disqualification or ejection from the game after a warning 4.7C.5 Scouting information obtained from outside the dugout involving current opponents shall not be relayed or given to the playing field or to team personnel during the contest.
+A team may film or videotape only contests in which it is playing, but may record (from video truck, satellite feed or airwaves, not video camera) any game which is or will be televised.
+Team personnel, including players, are prohibited from wearing any device capable of transmitting information while on the field (e.g., cell phone, smart watch, etc.).
+5.9.6 5.9.8 The use of electronic devices by team personnel to transmit or record information pertaining to his/her player or team's performance shall be permitted within the team's dugout/bench area only.
 Information obtained from an electronic device may be used for coaching purposes during the game.
 1-8-6

 Post Game Use of Video

-No Rule If available, television monitoring or institutional replay equipment may be used following a game in only the following situations: (1) By the umpires to verify personnel involved in a fight, (2) By the umpires to verify personnel who left the team area to join in a brawl, (3) By the SRE to confirm the accuracy of a softball incident report involving a protest or possible suspension.
+Video Review If available, television monitoring or institutional replay equipment may be used following a game in only the following situations: (1) By the umpires to verify personnel involved in a fight, (2) By the umpires to verify personnel who left the team area to join in a brawl, (3) By the SRE to confirm the accuracy of a softball incident report involving a protest or possible suspension.
 5.9.9 13.2 13.3 No rule

-Disqualified Player

-A disqualified player is prohibited from playing but can remain in the team area or serve as a coach/manager.
-4.8A No rule The restricted player is not allowed to leave the bench/dugout for the remainder of the game.
-2-48 3-5-2